E-cigarette giant Juul's campaign donations favor Democrats

 Juul donated $2,500 to Rep. Sanford Bishop, D-Ga.
 Bishop has co-sponsored legislation to exempt most e-cigarettes on the market from health reviews by the Food and Drug Administration.
 Rep. Cedric Richmond, D-La., received $7,500, the largest donation to a single lawmaker.
 Richmond is co-chairman of Democratic presidential candidate Joe Biden's campaign and a former chairman of the Congressional Black Caucus.

-The lone Senate contribution of $5,000 went to New Hampshire Democrat Jeanne Shaheen, who has called e-cigarette companies the "culprits of this epidemic" of underage vaping.
+Juul gave $5,000 to New Hampshire Democrat Jeanne Shaheen, who has called e-cigarette companies the "culprits of this epidemic" of underage vaping.
 Legislation introduced by Shaheen would force manufacturers to fund anti-vaping education and prevention efforts for teenagers through federal user fees.

+Sens.
+Kyrsten Sinema of Arizona and Catherine Cortez Masto of Nevada, both Democrats, each received $5,000 from Juul.

 Juul executives have said the company never intended its e-cigarettes to be adopted by underage teenagers.
 During a congressional hearing last week, Juul co-founder James Monsees testified that Juul developed its blockbuster vaping device and flavor pods for adult smokers who want to stop.
 "Combating underage use" is the company's highest priority, Monsees added.

-Most health experts say that e-cigarettes are probably less harmful than traditional paper-and-tobacco cigarettes, which cause cancer, lung disease and stroke.
+Most health experts say that e-cigarettes are probably less harmful than traditional paper-and-tobacco cigarettes, which cause can cancer, lung disease and strokes.
 But neither Juul nor any other e-cigarette has yet been approved by the FDA to help smokers quit.

 Juul has assembled an extensive network of lobbyists amid mounting concern over e-cigarettes and warnings from the FDA that regulatory steps may be inevitable to combat what public health officials and anti-smoking groups have described as an epidemic of youth vaping.